maryamrajabli/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 - $M =$ mass of Earth
 - $r =$ distance from Earth’s center

-The total energy $ E $ of the system determines the type of trajectory:
+The total energy $E$ of the system determines the type of trajectory:

 - $E < 0$ → **Elliptical Orbit**
 - $E = 0$ → **Parabolic Escape**